TheRealMichaelWang/fastcode/README.md

 # Fastcode
 A perfect blend of C, Java, and Python tailored for those who desire a simple yet powerful programming language.
-FastCode is a procedural/structural, dynamically typed, and iterpreted programming language that doesn't excessivley consume memory or CPU time.
-It's perfectly suited for being used as an extension language as well as a general purpose language.
+FastCode is a procedural/structural, dynamically typed, and iterpreted programming language.

 Click [here](https://github.com/TheRealMichaelWang/fastcode/raw/main/fastcode.exe) to download.

+# The Philosophy
+FastCode is meant to be a simple-to-use yet, portable, and fast programming language that only uses a minimal amount of computing resources.
+It's best suited for usage as an extension language as well as a general purpose language.

-# Rationale
+# The Rationale
-FastCode grabs the best features of Python, Java, and C and leaves the worst out.
+FastCode grabs the best features of Python, Java, and C and leaves the worst out while adhering to to it's philosophy.
+## Python

-# examples
+# Some Examples
 ```
 proc range(n) {
   range = array(n)